RAG-Driver: Generalisable Driving Explanations with Retrieval-Augmented In-Context Learning in Multi-Modal Large Language Model: Experiments

 \textbf{Evaluation Metric} For the driving action description and justification tasks, we use the same metrics as~\cite{jin2023adapt} including 4-gram BLEU (B4)~\cite{papineni2002bleu}, METEOR (M)~\cite{banerjee2005meteor}, and CIDEr (C)~\cite{vedantam2015cider}.
-These metrics aim to evaluate text generation quality, with BLEU focusing on n-gram precision, METEOR incorporating semantic and syntactic nuances, and CIDEr emphasizing consensus and relevance in tasks like image captioning.
-Moreover, For the control signal evaluation, we again follow~\cite{jin2023adapt} and present Root Mean Square Error (RMSE) in both steering angle (\SI{}{\degree}) and speed (\SI{}{\metre\per\second}).
+These metrics aim to evaluate text generation quality, with BLEU focusing on n-gram precision, METEOR incorporating semantic and syntactic nuances, and CIDEr \fixM{emphasising}{2.7.46} consensus and relevance in tasks like image captioning.
+Moreover, \fixM{for}{2.7.10.3} the control signal evaluation, we again follow~\cite{jin2023adapt} and present Root Mean Square Error (RMSE) in both steering angle (\SI{}{\degree}) and speed (\SI{}{\metre\per\second}).
 We also present ``tolerant accuracy'' metrics, $A_\sigma$, representing the accuracy of predictions when binarised as within a tolerance threshold $\sigma$ of the ground truth.

-\textbf{Baselines} We compare with various driving action description and justification baseline methods such as video-language sequence-to-sequence based recurrent neural network S2VT~\cite{venugopalan2015sequence} and visual-attention based convolutional neural network WAA~\cite{kim2018bddx}.
-Also, we compare with the state-of-the-art explainable driving methods, including video transformer-based ADAPT~\cite{jin2023adapt} and visual instruction tuned MLLM DriveGPT4~\cite{xu2023drivegpt4} that is further capable of control signal prediction.
+\textbf{Baselines} We compare with various driving action description and justification baseline methods such as video-language sequence-to-sequence based recurrent neural network S2VT~\cite{venugopalan2015sequence} and visual-attention based convolutional neural network WAA~\cite{kim2018bddx}. \fixM{We also compare with a state-of-the-art video transformer-based driving action explanation method ADAPT~\cite{jin2023adapt}.
+Methods like this are specialist in that they use two branches for explanation and control signal prediction.
+Beyond these specialist models for driving explanation, we further compare with the generalist visual instruction-tuned MLLM, DriveGPT4~\cite{xu2023drivegpt4}.
+Generalist methods like this use the same backbone for explanation and control signal prediction. }{2.6}